oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps:

-- Create a namespace for WebLogic domain
+- Create a namespace for the WebLogic domain.
-- Upgrade the operator to manage the WebLogic domain namespace
+- Upgrade the operator to manage the WebLogic domain namespace.
 - Create a Secret containing your WebLogic administrator user name and password.
 - Create a Secret containing your Model in Image runtime encryption password:
     - All Model in Image domains must supply a runtime encryption Secret with a `password` value.